paulo3011/sparkfy/project4-datalake-on-aws/runtime/README.md

 ## spark.jars.packages

-Comma-separated list of Maven coordinates of jars to include on the driver and executor classpaths.
+Comma-separated list of Maven coordinates of jars to include on __the driver and executor classpaths__.
 The coordinates should be groupId:artifactId:version.
 If spark.jars.ivySettings is given artifacts will be resolved according to the configuration in the file, otherwise artifacts will be searched for in the local maven repo, then maven central and finally any additional remote repositories given by the command-line option --repositories.

 Seealso: https://spark.apache.org/docs/latest/configuration.html

 ## org.apache.hadoop:hadoop-aws

-This jar is used to include S3A client suport.
+This jar is used to include S3A client support.

 Seealso: https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html

+## spark.sql.adaptive.enabled

+This feature coalesces the post shuffle partitions based on the map output statistics when both spark.sql.adaptive.enabled and spark.sql.adaptive.coalescePartitions.enabled configurations are true.
+This feature simplifies the tuning of shuffle partition number when running queries.
+You do not need to set a proper shuffle partition number to fit your dataset.
+Spark can pick the proper shuffle partition number at runtime once you set a large enough initial number of shuffle partitions via spark.sql.adaptive.coalescePartitions.initialPartitionNum configuration

+## spark.sql.adaptive.coalescePartitions.enabled

+When true and spark.sql.adaptive.enabled is true, Spark will coalesce contiguous shuffle partitions according to the target size (specified by spark.sql.adaptive.advisoryPartitionSizeInBytes), to avoid too many small tasks.

+## spark.sql.adaptive.skewJoin.enabled

+When true and spark.sql.adaptive.enabled is true, Spark dynamically handles skew in sort-merge join by splitting (and replicating if needed) skewed partitions.

 # References